 If you're looking for a basic treadmill for walking and light jogging, the Homcom could be a great option.
 It's a relatively small treadmill with a folding design to save space - and it's also available for a highly affordable price.

 The Homcom has a basic console that displays time, distance, speed and calories.
 You can also use it to adjust the speed, which ranges from 1-10km per hour.
 This isn't enough for running, but is the perfect speed for walking or light jogging.

 Aside from the console, the running machine comes with an adjustable belt and a handrail.

 If you're looking for the best treadmill for walking that doesn't cost a lot of money, the Homcom is a great choice.
 It's easy to assemble, compact and perfect for walking or light jogging - but if you want to do fast jogs or sprints you'll need a more expensive model.

-The Confidence GTR Power Pro is another cheap treadmill that's targeted at beginners, but it's a step-up from the Homcom (in both price and features).
+The Opti Easy Fold Treadmill is still targeted at beginners, but it's a big step-up from the Homcom (in both price and features).
 This makes it better suited for people who want to do jogging rather than just walking.

-It has a maximum speed of 12km/h, so it provides more room for improvement than other cheap treadmills.
-In addition to the speed, it also has three incline levels to add extra difficulty to your run.
-The incline levels can only be changed manually though, not electronically mid-workout.
+It has a maximum speed of 13km/h, so it provides more room for improvement.
+In addition to the speed, it also has an incline option to add greater difficulty to your run.
+Unlike many cheap treadmills, the incline levels can be adjusted electronically, rather than manually.

-Overall, the Confidence GTR Power Pro is an excellent budget treadmill for walking and light jogging.
-It's not suitable for heavy usage or intense training, due to the 12km/h maximum speed, but for basic workouts it does a great job.
+Overall, the Opti Easy Fold is an excellent budget treadmill for walking and light jogging.
+It's not suitable for heavy usage or intense training, due to the 13km/h maximum speed, but for basic workouts it does a great job.